grpc/proposal/L52-objc-bazel-support.md

 For the time being, the paths of `.proto` files are really significant.
 For instance, in the official route guide [example](https://github.com/grpc/grpc/tree/master/examples) by gRPC authors, the proto files are organized in `//proto/route_guide.proto`.
 With the current implementation, the import path will be `#import<proto/RouteGuide.pbrpc.h>`.
 It should be better if we can set it to `#import<RouteGuide/RouteGuide.pbrpc.h>`.
 This is plausible but still being experimented.
 It will not break the existing API, but at most add an argument in `objc_proto_lib` and `objc_grpc_lib`.

-If the `proto_library` is compiled on its own, Bazel might complain about some symbols not defined, which is not resolvable without breaking our custom rules.
+If the `proto_library` is compiled on its own, Bazel might complain that some symbols are not defined, which is not resolvable without breaking our custom rules.
 We are thinking about using only file names as `srcs` instead of `proto_library` targets.